MASONRY FOUNDATIONS [ Load Bearing Structures ]

 For the anti-termite treatment at the junction of the wall is carried out by a small channel 30 mm x 30 mm shall be made at all the junction of wall and columns with the floor (this has to be done before laying the sub-grade) the rod holes made in the channel up to the ground level 150 mm apart and the iron rod should be moved in backward and forward to create hole in the earth and chemical emulsion poured along the wall at the rate of 7.5 l/m2 of vertical wall or at the column surface so chemical will reach to the soil right to the bottom.
 The soil should be compacted well after the Anti-termite process is complete.

-Anti Termite treatment of Soil along External Perimeter of Building:
+Soil along External Perimeter of Building:

 After the building work is complete, the earth which is along the external perimeter of the building should be rodded at intervals of 150 mm and to a depth of 300 mm.
 The rods should be moved in the earth in backward and forward direction parallel to the wall to create the holes in the compacted earth and chemical emulsion is poured along the wall at the rate of 7.5 liter per square meter of the vertical surface.
 After the treatment the earth should be compacted.